- Sept 15, 2023: Stroman last pitched on Sept 11, and will work out of the bullpen as he continues build up his pitch count.

 Stroman and Sanchez share a Toronto apartment, which has a spare room for visiting family and friends.
 They spend just about each waking hour together, whether or not they're at the ballpark.

-Stroman is one of seven starting pitchers 5'9" or shorter in the Majors, according to pointafter.com's sortable database.
+Stroman is one of only seven starting pitchers 5' 9" or shorter to pitch in the Majors, according to pointafter.com's sortable database.
 He has branded himself around a trademarked slogan that reads "Height Doesn't Measure Heart."

 "The difference in our backgrounds goes along with our story," Stroman said.
 "We’re very different personality types.
 Our upbringing has something to do with it.
 I was brought up on Long Island.
 I spent a lot of time in New York and have been around cities a ton.
 Aaron is from a small-population city.
 Ever since we started hanging out, he’s kind of opened up and his personality started coming out."